-By following this 6½-mile walk, you will encounter the past and future of Burton and the surrounding area.
+By following this 11km (6.8 mile) walk, you will encounter the past and future of Burton and the surrounding area.

-You can see how the Trent and Mersey Canal played a part in the town's industrial history and how old gravel workings have been transformed into a nature reserve.
+You will witness how the Trent and Mersey Canal played a part in the town's industrial history and how old gravel workings have been transformed into a nature reserve, now bustling with birdlife.

 Points of Interest

-Tatenhill Lock is one of 76 locks on the 93 mile Trent and Mersey Canal.
+Here you will reach one of the 76 locks on the 93-mile Trent and Mersey Canal.
 Designed by James Brindley and completed in 1777 to carry industrial goods, the canal now offers pleasant boating, angling, walking and is an attractive and tranquil spot where people and wildlife coexist happily.

 The once site of a bloody battle between the Angles and Danes, is now a spot to enjoy stunning views over the countryside.
 The mature woodlands are attractive to visit in all seasons, especially during spring when you will be treated to the sight of primroses, bluebells, and violets which flood the forest floor.

 Sinai Park House and woodlands are best described as a hidden gem nestled on a hilltop overlooking the surrounding Trent Valley.
 The Grade II listed building dates back to the 1300s and is situated within a 13th-century moat.
 The surrounding woodland is planted in two parts - Shobnall Wood to the north and The Rough to the South.
 Between the two, an 18th Century-style hunting park landscape has been recreated using individual crated trees and a historically accurate orchard has similarly been recreated using traditional varieties, under Countryside Stewardship.